plasticbard/SZU-Computer-Graphics-Project/README.md

 # SZU-Computer-Graphics-Project
-## Run "cmake -B ." in cmd to generate project file
+## Run "cmake -B ." in cmd to generate project files